-2. The importance of language/conversation singing nursery rhymes, reading stories to your child, and doing activities with your children like baking, spending time in the garden together, going for a walk and simply chatting with them.
-Parents often underestimate the value of talking with their children.
+Singing nursery rhymes, reading stories to your child, and doing activities with your children like baking, spending time in the garden together, going for a walk and simply chatting with them.

 Top tips for toilet training